aws-solutions-library-samples/guidance-for-integrating-external-single-sign-on-providers-with-amazon-eks/README.md

    cd guidance-for-amazon-eks-integrations-with-external-sso-providers-on-aws/source
    ```
 3. Adjust any required variables on the `variables.tf` file or creating a `.tfvars` file.
-4. Edit the `sso.tf` file to insert your Okta organization and token.
+4. Edit the `okta.tf` file to insert values for your Okta organization and token.
 5. Initialize Terraform providers.
    ```sh
    terraform init